javidan-dot-com/game/README.md

 - Sketching UI
 - Defining guidelines
+- Branding
 - Future improvements
 - References

 ### Sketching UI

 After reading the requirements, I started to make sketches to visualize the layout and interface of the game.
 I sketched out possible designs for the game board, player markers, buttons for starting a new game, and displaying the game's status.

+### Branding

+In order to create branding for the game, I based upon design system of Monese.
+I got logo from Monese Media Pack and used it according to brand guidelines.
+More comprehensive information is acquired from Joe Alisson's design sytem work for Monese.

 ### Defining guidelines